AI Use Cases/Construction

 Revenue & Operational Impact

 This document chaos directly erodes margins.
-Inaccurate cost data fed into estimates - because line items from prior projects weren't properly extracted - drives bid errors of 5-8% below actual labor and material spend.
-RFI response cycles stretch from 3 days to 10+ days when documents sit in email inboxes or Bluebeam markups instead of flowing into a tracked workflow.
-Safety incident reports languish in superintendent notebooks, delaying OSHA 29 CFR 1926 compliance documentation and inflating TRIR scores, which directly increases insurance premiums by 15-25% annually.
+Inaccurate cost data fed into estimates - because line items from prior projects weren't properly extracted - can drive bid errors of 5-8% below actual labor and material spend.
+RFI response cycles stretch from days to weeks when documents sit in email inboxes or Bluebeam markups instead of flowing into a tracked workflow.
+Safety incident reports languish in superintendent notebooks, delaying OSHA 29 CFR 1926 compliance documentation - and a safety record you cannot document is exactly what insurance carriers price against at renewal.

 Why Generic Tools Fail